amueller/columbia-website/_comsw4995s20/home.md

 #### Waiting list
 Undergraduate and Master students not in the DSI program will be admitted from the waiting list in order of position on the waiting list.
-Right now there are about 90 students on the waiting list for currently 6 open spaces.
+Right now there are about 90 students on the waiting list for currently 6 open spacesi (though more might open up).
 If you're in an undergraduate or Master program, please don't email the instructor about admission to the class.

 ### Auditing Applied Machine Learning